 Start by making sure your German Shepherd is comfortable, get them to lay down without their collar.
 From their neck take a slick brush and run it down the course of its back, all the way to their tail, in the direction that his coat grows.
 Repeat this until little to no hair is shedding through the bristles.
 Move then to the pup’s hips, then to the tail.
 Get your German Shepherd to roll on their side, brush their belly gently only ever going with the grain.
 Complete by slowly running the brush through the pup’s leg fur.
 Interweave these regular brushes with a more indepth, intense deshedding brush to make sure you leave no loose hairs on their undercoat that could matt and cause them problems.

 German Shepherds have a double coat and shed all year around.
-However, twice throughout the year they shed their undercoat which makes the amount they shed increase massively.
+This means they should use specific grooming products catered for double coats.
+Twice throughout the year, German Shepherds shed their undercoat which makes the amount they shed increase massively.
 This happens once in the Spring months and one in the Autumnal months.